Olga-Konstantinova/mlflow-time-series/README.md

 ## Description

-This repository is created to share the code of the LnkedIn video that can found using the link:
+This repository is created to share the code of the LnkedIn video that can found [Here](https://www.linkedin.com/posts/o-konstantinova_ai-monitoring-modeltracking-activity-7041358552631783426-puTF?utm_source=share&utm_medium=member_desktop)

 ## Files
 - environment.yml file -> necessary libraries for runnig the man file mlflow_example.ipynb